Intercultural Design / Tasks

 - tea became more of a casual beverage

-- tea making at home has been given away to ready to drink bottled teas
+- tea making at home has been given away to ready to drink bottled

 - teapots are no longer common